 Convert Savings Inside Your Retirement Plan.
-If your 401(k), 403(b) or 457(b) retirement plan offers designated Roth accounts, you can also convert any pre-tax employee salary deferrals to a Roth account inside your employer's retirement plan.
+If your 401(k), 403(b) or 457(b) retirement plan offers designated Roth accounts, you may also be able to convert any pre-tax employee salary deferrals to a Roth account inside your employer's retirement plan.
 As with traditional IRA to Roth IRA conversions, in-plan Roth conversions are also taxable events and will distribute to you or your beneficiaries, income tax free, after 5 years and age 59 1⁄2.